thegetty/quire-docs/content/guide/bibliographies.md

 ## Adding Inline Text Citations

 The `q-cite` shortcode adds a linked Author Date citation reference to the text, and a hover pop-up with the full citation text.
-It also adds the citation to a list of all cited works on that page, which can be output as a page-level bibliography on pages with a `type` of `essay` and `entry`, as explained [below](#displaying-a-bibliography).
+It also adds the citation to a list of all cited works on that page, which can be output as a page-level bibliography on pages with a `type` of `"essay"` and `"entry"`, as explained [below](#displaying-a-bibliography).

 ```
 {{< q-cite "Faure 1909" "54" >}}